birdstakes/quatch/README.md

 python -m pip install git+https://github.com/birdstakes/quatch.git
 ```

-Quatch uses the lcc compiler to compile C code.
-It can be found in the Quake 3 SDK or
-built from the Quake 3 source code.
-You can either set the `LCC` environment variable
-to the path of the lcc executable, or you can make sure it is in your `PATH` or the
-current working directory.

 ## Usage

 Quatch's main goal is to make it easy to add new C code to an existing qvm: